-Design Objectives
+300.03 Design Objectives

-Division 7 of the Design Manual is the authority for roadside safety.
+The Design Manual is the authority for roadside safety.
 Chapter 310 of this manual discusses aspects of, and possible enhancements to, roadside safety.
 Chapter 320 discusses signs in the roadside corridor.
-Other operational design objectives are:
+Following are other operational design objectives.